vuhaininh/github-management/README.md

 ```
  Open http://localhost:8080 to view it in the browser.

- Enter organization name such as "rails" or "google" to search repositories
+ Enter organization name such as "rails" or "google" to search repositories.
+ (Github api has limited access rate so it is better to use small organization name like "vhn-infotech" or create access token to have more limit rate)

  Run test
  (Test cases are written in test folder)
  ```